wwcodemanila/WWCodeManila-HTML.CSS/getting_started/starter_pack.md

 3. Save it as MyFirstHelloWorld.html
 4. Open it with any browser that you have.
 (Google Chrome, Firefox, IE, etc)

-Congratulations on your First Hello World!
+Congratulations on your First Hello World! :tada: :clap:
-You successfully run your first HTML page. :)
+You successfully run your first HTML page.

 ### Understanding the Code